akshayuppal3/language_vision/README.md

 # launguage_vision
 project related to multimodal classification of emotion utilizing langugage and image modalities.
-This project was part of CS-594 (language and vision) course at UIC.
+It was part of CS-594  course (under Prof. Natalie Parde) requirement at UIC

 Installation Intructions:
 1)	Extract the zip file in root/